Paul Vengola

 Paul Vengola was an Indian actor in Malayalam cinema.
 He mainly acted in comedy roles and supporting roles.
 He was an active comedian during the 1970s and 1980s in Malayalam film.

 Career

 He was a drama artist before coming into film industry and had a drama troupe of his own.
 He had acted in more than 50 films.
 He was also a film distributor under the banner of Sheeba Films.
-He worked as an homeo doctor which many people does'nt know.
+He worked as a homeo doctor which many people doesn't know.